vostok115/Discord-Injection/README.md

 ## 🎉・Upcoming/Todo
 - Grab ip, name etc...
-- fix bugs
+- Fix bugs
-- more settings
+- More settings

 ## :seedling:・Inspiration
 Discord-Injection is inspired by [stanleys](https://github.com/Stanley-GF) injection but has been upgraded quite alot since